-At Colling Gilbert Wright and Carter, we are pleased to be adding a new area of practice to our already numerous practice areas: that of eminent domain.
+At Colling Gilbert Wright, we are pleased to be adding a new area of practice to our already numerous practice areas: that of eminent domain.
 Our Florida eminent domain lawyers will help you protect what is legally yours.

 What Is Eminent Domain?

 Eminent domain is an old legal term for the seizing of personal property by a government, for public use.
 It originated in England’s Magna Carta (“Great Paper”), a group of documents in the English common law of 1215 which are a landmark in the history of democracy.

 In the U.S., eminent domain was limited by the Fifth Amendment of the Constitution.
 This amendment, part of the Bill of Rights, seeks to protect each individual’s ability to protect himself, decreeing that no person can be tried twice by the same government on the same charge (double jeopardy) or be required to testify against himself (they can “plead the Fifth”), or: